 You may have heard of the "elephant in the room," but what about the elephant in the casino?
 Do the names Bertha, Tina or Angel ring a bell?
-If you are a native Nevadan, perhaps this does sound familiar.
+If you are a born-and-raised Nevadan, perhaps this does sound familiar.
 Maybe you saw one of these precocious pachyderms perform at John Ascuaga's Nugget?
 Now you can take in the history and legacy of John Ascuaga's Nugget in a new exhibit on display in the Special Collections department on the third floor of the Mathewson-IGT Knowledge Center at the University of Nevada, Reno.
 The exhibit is free and open to the public.

 The exhibit, Elephants in the Casino: John Ascuaga's Nugget, explores the history and legacy of the Nugget through the decades.
 Displayed are some highlights of John Ascuaga's Nugget over its more than 50-years history in Sparks.
 Begun by Dick Graves in 1954 with "little Johnny" Ascuaga as his general manager, the casino, the physical buildings as well as the Nugget's reputation grew under Ascuaga's ownership after Graves retired in 1961.
 Always family owned, the entertainment at John Ascuaga's Nugget rivaled offerings in Las Vegas, but no other casino had elephants!
 All are welcome to come experience the exhibit and meet Bertha, who became the Nugget and the city of Sparks' unofficial mascot, as well as Tina, and Angel who both worked with her.